How to Paint Foam Board: A Comprehensive Guide

 Can I use spray paint on foam board?

-Yes, if you choose a spray paint specifically labeled as safe for foam materials to avoid damaging the board.
+Using spray paint that is specifically labeled as safe for foam materials will help avoid damaging the board.

 How do I fix mistakes or imperfections in my paint job?

-Yes, you can sand down imperfections lightly and repaint over the affected area for a smooth finish.
+Lightly sanding down imperfections and repainting the affected area will give you a smooth finish.

 What should I do if my paint is bubbling or peeling?

-No—allow the paint to fully dry, then sand the area smooth and apply a new coat of paint to resolve the issue.
+Let the paint dry completely, then sand the area smooth and apply a new coat of paint to fix the issue.

 How can I protect my painted foam board from damage?

-Yes, applying a clear sealant can help protect your painted foam board from scratches and moisture.
+Applying a clear sealant can help safeguard your painted foam board from scratches and moisture.